 You can segment on the following things:

-- AttributesA key-value pair that you associate with a person—like their name, the date they were created in your workspace, etc. Use attributes to target people and personalize messages.
+- AttributesA key-value pair that you associate with a person or an object—like a person’s name, the date they were created in your workspace, or a company’s billing date etc. Use attributes to target people and personalize messages.

 - Forms that people have filled out

 When you create a segment, you start by specifying how to join conditions—All or At least one.
 All represents a boolean and—where all conditions must be true for a person to enter the segment.
 At least one is a boolean or, requiring only one of your conditions to be true to enter the segment.

 You can also nest conditions using the Group option.
 This lets you create complex segmentation logic like

 condition1 AND (condition2 OR condition3).
 There is a handle on the left side of each condition or group that you can use to drag and rearrange conditions.
 After you create your segmentation conditions, use the handle to move conditions into nested groups that fit your specific logic.

 Using AND and OR conditions in a segment

 When you create a segment, you determine whether a person needs to match ALL conditions or At least one condition.
 These reflect AND and OR logic respectively.

 You can use the Group condition to add additional layers of AND and OR logic within your segment: items within the group use the same AND/OR logic.